HomeOfVapourSynthEvolution/vsTAAmbk/README.md

     0: Normal output; 1: Mask only; 2: tack mask and clip; 3: Interleave mask and clip; -1: Text mask only<br />

 * *opencl*: (Default: False)<br />
-    Whether use opencl to accelarate processing.<br />
+    Whether use opencl version of some plugins.<br />
-    Currently there are two processings can use opencl:<br />
+    Currently there are three plugins can use opencl:<br />
     * TCannyCL
     * EEDI3CL
     * NNEDI3CL